 You can also create I7X files with any text editor.
 However, you may need to manually change the .txt file extension to .i7x.

 NOTE: I7X files were introduced with the release of Inform 7.

-How do I open an I7X file?
+How to open an I7X file

 You can open an I7X file with Inform by selecting File → Install Extension.
 Once opened in Inform, the information will be displayed in the right panel.